-- Storehouse volunteers will gather your household items when you arrive and arrange them near our big garage-style doors for you to pick up and load into your truck.
+- Storehouse volunteers will gather your household items when you arrive and arrange them near our big garage-style doors and help you load your vehicle.

-The Ecumenical Storehouse provides its services only by referral from recognized area support agencies, such as Departments of Human Services; Aid to Distressed Families of Appalachian Counties (ADFAC); Mid-East Community Action Agency (MECAA) of Roane County; Anderson County Community Action Agency (ACCAA); Ridgeview (Psychiatric) Hospital in Oak Ridge, Harriman, and LaFollette; Department of Children's Services; Campbell County Health Department; Dayspring Family Health Center; and Trinity Out-Reach Center of Hope (TORCH).
-These organizations were the top in referring clients to the Storehouse in 2019; they accounted for about 50% of all referrals.
+The Ecumenical Storehouse provides its services only by referral from recognized area support agencies, such as Aid to Distressed Families of Appalachian Counties (ADFAC); Department of Children's Services; Trinity Out-Reach Center of Hope (TORCH); Department of Human Services; YWCA; Oak Ridge Housing Authority; Ridgeview (Psychiatric) Hospital in Oak Ridge, Harriman, and LaFollette; Storehouse Ministry; and Anderson County Community Action Agency (ACCAA).
+These organizations were the top in referring clients to the Storehouse in 2022; they accounted for about 50% of all referrals.

 Each client must bring a written referral from such an organization signed by an official, who has personal knowledge that the client is in need of the Storehouse's resources.
 The Storehouse initiates a Client Service Record and establishes a "needs" list for the client, which is good for six months.
 Subsequent referrals to the Storehouse are limited to emergency situations, such as fire, tornado, flood, or submission by a caseworker, or must be approved by the Storehouse President or designee prior to continued service.